 The BFI has announced it is digitising The Royal Collection, including royal home movies dating back to the 1920s.

 The film body's archive also contains a selection of films presented to the royal household, such as newsreels.

 The announcement was made as the Queen visited BFI Southbank in London to celebrate the 60th anniversary of the site, the BFI's first permanent cinema.

 She unveiled a commemorative plaque and met with special guests including The King's Speech director, Tom Hooper.

 Actor and Submarine director Richard Ayoade was also among the guests, along with Jonathan Ross who presented the Queen with a special screening of rare royal items from the BFI National Archive.

 The handpicked selection featured King George VI, Queen Elizabeth, and Prince Charles as small baby, as well as the first film to feature a monarch - Queen Victoria, Scenes at Balmoral (1896).

-The BFI National Archive has looked after the Royal Collection since the late 1960s and is working with the BBC to digitise the films.'A milestone'
+The BFI National Archive has looked after the Royal Collection since the late 1960s and is working with the BBC to digitise the films.

 The Queen also met with BFI staff and school children from Telferscot Primary School, Lambeth, who showed her animated films they have been making based on the Jubilee year.